Trent — full-stack digital marketer

 What I do

-The full stack of product ownership, from strategy through infrastructure.
-These are the four rough categories most of my work falls into.
+The full stack of digital marketing, from strategy through measurement — and the engineering underneath it.
+These are the four rough areas most of my work falls into.

 Background